Milk crate

 In English-speaking parts of Europe the term "bottle crate" is more common but in the United States the term "milk crate" is applied even when the transported beverage is not milk.

 History

 The dimensions of the milk crate may have been influenced by the dimensions of the tea chest.
 For all practical purposes, both hold similar internal volumes, but tea chests are designed for shipping over the open ocean.

 The bottle crate emerged after the tea chest was a de facto shipping method.
-The plastic milk crate is claimed as an Australian invention, produced through a period of trial and error in design by the Dairy Farmers Cooperative Milk Company in the 1950s and 60s.
+The plastic milk crate is an Australian invention, produced through a period of trial and error in design by the Dairy Farmers Cooperative Milk Company in the 1950s and 60s.

 Design

 Middle 20th century bottle crates were made of wood, later ones were stainless steel, and those made in the latter part of the century were of heavy-duty polyethylene.

 The most common milk crate sizes are designed to carry several 1 USgal milk jugs:

 Some 12 × 12 in milk crates have a height of 10+1/2 in, but this may vary.